Dynatrace/OneAgent-SDK-for-NodeJs/README.md

 ### What is transactional context

-[Dynatrace's patented PurePath Technology®](https://www.dynatrace.com/en_us/application-performance-management/products/purepath-technology.html) captures timing and code level context for *all* transactions, end-to-end, from user click, across all tiers, to the database of record and back.
+[Dynatrace patented PurePath Technology®](https://www.dynatrace.com/en_us/application-performance-management/products/purepath-technology.html) captures timing and code level context for *all* transactions, end-to-end, from user click, across all tiers, to the database of record and back.
-Technically this means that Dynatrace adds transactional context to any inbound-, outbound- and function call of an application.
+Technically this means that Dynatrace adds transactional context to any inbound and outbound function calls of an application.

 ### What does this mean for Node.js applications